nwaokoron/Reader/README.md

 # Reader
-Reader Chrome Extension Is an accessibility app to read only content.
+Reader Chrome Extension Is an accessibility app to read online content.